jkaho/burger/README.md

 ## Instructions

-1. Enter a burger name in the input bar and it will appear on the 'To eat' list.
+1. Enter a burger name in the input bar and it will appear in the 'To devour' list.
-2. Users can choose to devour a burger on the 'To eat' list by clicking the blue button next to the burger name, which will then move it to the 'Eaten' list.
+2. Devour a burger in the 'To devour' list by clicking the blue button next to the burger name, which will then move it to the 'Devoured' list.
-3. Burger names can be deleted from the 'Eaten' list by clicking on the red button next to the burger name.
+3. Burger names can be deleted from the 'Devoured' list by clicking on the red button next to the burger name.

 ## Technologies Used